Prosperous, County Kildare: History

+Thomas James Rawson, in his Statistical Survey of the County of Kildare in 1807 described the failed endeavour thus:

+An extensive cotton manufactory was some years since established at Prosperous, in Clane barony, by captain Brooke; he had no knowledge of the business; he committed it to the care of others; of course every thing went to ruin.

 A number of ráths have survived in the Prosperous area, indicating settlement of the place in early Christian times.
 Time has not been kind to these ancient fortifications although in the case of one, it has been preserved as the centrepiece of a housing development: Rath View.
 There is a fort, or rath, just outside Prosperous on the eastern side of The Blackstick (R409 road to Caragh).

 It is possible that the townland of Downings takes its name from the word dún, the Irish for 'fort', although questionable - given the higher proliferation of raths in many other parts of Ireland.
 Another explanation is that the local population used to converge at the nearby church on Sunday or in Irish Dé Domhnaigh ([dʲeː ˈd̪ˠoːn̪ˠiː, dʲeː ˈd̪ˠəun̪ˠiː]) – a closer phonetic match.
-Some confusion arises after the late 1990s when a housing development in the village was named The Downings.
+Some confusion arose after the late 1990s when a housing development in the village was named The Downings.

 Downings graveyard and church ruins, in the townland of Downings North - north of the R403 to Allenwood, mark the place of the first Christian church in the area.
 Tradition states that the church occupies the site of the cell of St Farnan whose feast is celebrated on 15 February.
 Nearby is the well of St Farnan which is said to have been blessed by the saint, giving it the valuable property that those who drink of its water never after have any relish for intoxicating drink.
 The old parish in this area was known as Downings.
 It was joined to the parish of Caragh in the eighteenth century.

 There is another ruined church surrounded by a graveyard at Killybegs.
 The Knights Hospitaller of St. John of Jerusalem had a Commandery here but very little is known about it.
 A lease of 1538 refers to the priory and this points to its foundation before that date.
 The octagonal baptismal font with its carving of an angel, which is now at Prosperous church, came from Killybegs.